antonygills/test/README.md

 ###### Forecast Result

-After execution of the program, the forecasted weather data will be generated as a text file in the path provided in [EnvironmentSimulator.properties](/environment-simulator/src/main/resources/properties/EnvironmentSimulator.properties).
+After execution of the program, the forecasted weather data will be generated as a text file in the path as in [EnvironmentSimulator.properties](/environment-simulator/src/main/resources/properties/EnvironmentSimulator.properties).

 Format of data in the output file :
 - **location|latitude,longitude,elevation|date_time|conditions|temperature|pressure|humidity**